Noxolo Kiviet: Education

-Kiviet is an alumni of the University of Fort Hare in the Eastern Cape.
+Kiviet is an alumna of the University of Fort Hare in the Eastern Cape.
 According to one of her public profiles, she received a Bachelor of Administration, an Honours degree in 2008, and a Master of Public Administration in 2010.
 However, in March 2023, shortly after Kiviet's appointment as a minister, News24 reported that the University of Fort Hare alleged that Kiviet had not completed a Bachelor of Administration, nor any other undergraduate degree.
 On these grounds, the university alleged that Kiviet had enrolled in her two postgraduate degrees – the Honours and Master's degrees – fraudulently.
 Kiviet denied this allegation, but Ramaphosa authorised the Special Investigating Unit to investigate a possible "degree-conferring scam" at the University of Fort Hare.